refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 <br/>
 <br/>

-A typical data provider has the following methods:
+A typical data provider has the following methods that are used to perform data operations:

 ```ts
 import { DataProvider } from "@refinedev/core";